BK Racing: History

 The team used engines from Triad Racing Technologies upon inception.
 In 2014, the team started an in-house engine program while using Triad engines on occasion.
 For 2016, the team purchased equipment from the recently closed Michael Waltrip Racing, and hired several former MWR employees, with increased manufacturer support from Toyota.

 The team operated out of a facility in Charlotte, North Carolina, which housed former Cup Series team BAM Racing and was the base of GMS Racing until 2015.

-In August 2018, BK Racing was liquidated with most of the team going to Front Row Motorsports (FRM), other teams such as Obaika Racing and Rick Ware Racing received part of the team's assets.
-FRM's bid of US$2.08 million beat GMS Racing's offer of US$1.8 million during the bankruptcy auction.
-Front Row Motorsports previously purchased a charter from BK Racing after the 2016 season for US$2 million, which is currently the subject of a lawsuit by Union Bank & Trust Company, which claims to be the owner of the charter due to a lien that the bank claims it has when the charter was sold.
-On December 20, 2022, Devine was ordered to pay 31 million to the trusty handling the team's bankruptcy.
+In August 2018, BK Racing was liquidated, with most of its assets acquired by Front Row Motorsports (FRM).
+Other teams, including Obaika Racing and Rick Ware Racing, also received portions of the team's assets.
+FRM won the bankruptcy auction with a bid of 2.08 million, surpassing GMS Racing's offer of 1.8 million.
+Previously, FRM had purchased a charter from BK Racing after the 2016 season for US$2 million.
+This transaction is the subject of a lawsuit filed by Union Bank & Trust Company, which claims ownership of the charter due to a lien at the time of sale.
+On December 20, 2022, team owner Devine was ordered to pay 31 million to the trust managing BK Racing's bankruptcy.
+On October 18, 2023, Devine was indicted on four counts of failing to pay payroll taxes by the U.S. Attorney's Office.
+Investigations revealed that some of the misused funds were used to finance the team.
+On January 17, 2025, an appeals court upheld the 31 million judgment, finding that Devine used multiple corporations and family trusts as alter egos to divert approximately 6.4 million from the team.
+On April 29, 2025, another appeals court upheld a separate 2.5 million judgment.
+On June 11, 2025, Devine pleaded guilty to federal charges related to the 2023 payroll tax case.